MoOx/pjax/README.md

 _Note that remove class include `Animated--reverse` which is a simple way to not have to create duplicate transition for (slideIn + reverse => slideOut)._

-The following CSS will be required to make something nice
+The following CSS will be required to make something nice:

 ```css
 /*